microsoft/TypeScript-wiki/Breaking-Changes.md

 you may find that:

-* methods may be `undefined` on objects returned by constructing these subclasses, so calling `sayHello` will result in ane error.
+* methods may be `undefined` on objects returned by constructing these subclasses, so calling `sayHello` will result in an error.
 * `instanceof` will be broken between instances of the subclass and their instances, so `(new FooError()) instanceof FooError` will return `false`.

 **Recommendation**